 The economy has now generated a four-month average of 204,000 jobs from August through November.
 That's up from 159,000 a month from April through July.

 Greater hiring could support healthier spending.
 Job growth has a dominant influence over much of the economy.
-If hiring continues at its current pace, a virtuous cycle will start to build: More jobs typically lead to higher wages, more spending and faster growth.
+If hiring continues at the current pace, a virtuous cycle will start to build: More jobs usually lead to higher wages, more spending and faster growth.

 But more higher-paying jobs are also needed to sustain the economy's momentum.
 Roughly half the jobs that were added in the six months through October were in four low-wage industries: retail; hotels, restaurants and entertainment; temp jobs; and home health care workers.

-The Fed has pegged its stimulus efforts to consistent improvement in the job market.
-Bernanke has said the Fed will ease its monthly purchases of $85 billion in bonds once hiring has improved consistently.
+The Fed has pegged its stimulus efforts to the unemployment rate.
+Chairman Ben Bernanke has said the Fed will ease its monthly purchases of $85 billion in bonds once hiring has improved consistently.

 The recent economic upturn has been surprising.
 Many economists expected the government shutdown in October to hobble growth.
 Yet the economy motored along without much interruption, according to several government and industry reports.